 The Ham & Yam Festival is a celebration of the agricultural history of Johnston County.
 The area was once a rural farmland where ham producers and sweet potato growers made a living.
 Because of this, the focus of the festival remains food.
 Attendees can find many varieties of hams and yams at the festival – barbecue from the cook-off, country ham biscuits, sweet potato cheesecake pies, sweet potato smoothies, sweet potato lemonade, baked sweet potatoes, yam cotton candy, sweet potato chips, baked ham sandwiches, and more!

-“We are thrilled to have Natural Wonder at the Ham & Yam Festival,” states Sarah Edwards, festival organizer and Executive Director of Downtown Smithfield Development Corporation.
-“They’re an incredibly talented and entertaining group with a show full of hits that will have the audience up dancing and singing along!”
+“We are excited to bring The Original Drifters to Smithfield for the Ham & Yam Festival,” states Sarah Edwards, festival organizer and Executive Director of Downtown Smithfield Development Corporation.
+“With their talent and multi-generational appeal, we’re looking forward to a great show that will have the audience up dancing and singing along!”

 A lady doesn’t divulge her age, but I will say that the Ham & Yam Festival has been going on longer than I’ve been alive, which means the Ham & Yam festival has been a staple of my life as a Johnston County native.
 I can see in my interest and anticipation for the festival how I’ve aged over the years.
 As a child, my joy in attending the festival was an impending glee regarding what wonders I could persuade my mother to buy me: sand art, a princess ribbon crown, possibly something I could have monogramed.
 As an adult, I take pleasure in a slow perusal of the vendors, looking for locally-crafted things I could use in my house: oh, look, handmade kitchen towels… I’ll take 8, thanks.
 Growing up has some hard truths to it.
 Maybe this year I’ll buy a flowing, sparkly ribbon crown just to prove a point to myself.

 The Ham & Yam Festival is organized by the nonprofit Downtown Smithfield Development Corporation.
-To learn more about the Ham & Yam Festival, please visit www.hamandyam.com, or call Sarah Edwards at 919-934-0887.
+To learn more about the Ham & Yam Festival, please visit www.hamandyam.com.